steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Page Tabs LFO2](../images/Creating-a-Mod-Matrix-PageTabs-LFO2.png)

-4. Select the ENV 3 group and set the following properties.
+4. Select the ENV 3 group and set the following properties:

 #### Properties